Learn more about COVID-19 (novel coronavirus)

 Sometimes, coronaviruses that infect animals can evolve, make people sick and become a new human coronavirus.
 Three types of coronaviruses — MERS, SARS and now COVID-19 — fall into this category.

-COVID-19 originated in China late last year and has spread around the world.
+COVID-19 was first diagnosed in late 2019.
 West Virginia was the last state in the U.S. to have a case diagnosed, which happened on March 17, 2020.

 Individuals with legitimate concerns about the possibility of having COVID-19 should not walk into a health department, hospital emergency department, urgent care or other health care facility to seek testing or treatment.